facebookresearch/hyperreel/README.md

 ## Technicolor

 Please reach out to the authors of [Dataset and Pipeline for Multi-View Light-Field Video](https://ieeexplore.ieee.org/document/8014955) for access to the Technicolor dataset.
-We use the following sequences:
+We use the "undistorted" variants of the following sequences:

 * Birthday (frames 150-200)
 * Fabien (frames 50-100)